christopherhuntley/is135-docs/StagUpBootstrap/Readme.md

 # The StagUp Bootstrap Project
 *This project is designed to step through the basics of using the *[Bootstrap](http://getbootstrap.com)* framework.
 You will build a simplified *version* of the new *[Fairfield StagUp](http://fairfieldstagup.org)* website.*

-The tutorials flow in seven parts:
+The tutorial flows in 10 parts:
 * [Preliminaries](Preliminaries.md)
 * [Part 1: Setup](Part1.md)
 * Part 2: Navbar and Menus